elvissuarez/dr9/web/modules/contrib/commerce_add_to_cart_link/README.md

-Primary use case is to use this on listings such as overview pages or blocks displaying related products, bestsellers, etc. Currently, building product listing blocks is often accompanied with some headache due to existing Drupal Core limitations described below.
+Primary use case is to use this on listings such as overview pages or blocks displaying related products, bestsellers, etc. Currently, building product listing blocks is often accompanied by some headache due to existing Drupal Core limitations described below.

-The links can be optionally secured with a CSRF token, so that users can't be tricked into clicking a link and adding products to cart they don't want.
-In order to have these tokens working accordingly, a session for anonymous user will be enforced, if there isn't one existing already - but only if the anonymous user role is configured to use CSRF protected links.
+The links can be optionally secured with a token, so that the links cannot be guessed, hence reduces problems with bots and reduces risks of tricking users into clicking a link and adding products to cart they don't want.

 The link itself is rendered via Twig template to enable full customization possibilities for themers, enabling to change texts, add additional markup, etc.